Oxen-AI/oxen-ai.github.io/src/optimizations/why_not_git.md

 *"LFS is more complex for Git end users.*

 *Git users have to install, configure, and sometimes know about the existence of Git LFS.
 Version control should just work.
 Large file handling should just work.
 End-users shouldn't have to care that large files are handled slightly differently from small files."*

+# Push / Pull Bottleneck

+How do I atomically add one file without pulling everything?
+Even further...how do I modify one row or column?

+Ex) you update test.csv, I update README.md, we can both push without worrying about pulling first.

+Ex) Updating data frame directly with duckdb

+Do we call this a VCS-DB or some new term?
+Allows for higher throughput writes while allowing you to snapshot and diff and query the history.

 # Network Protocols